RuxinQu/wei-full/README.md

 Title: Wei-Full

 Decription
-Helping the user decide weather they should stay home and cook or go out to eat.
+Our websit was created to help the user decide weather they should stay home and cook or go out to eat.
-The website gives users the option of "Staying in" or "go out!".
-With the use of api's we are able to give the user information from servers.
-When user selects "go out!", they are able to search using google places api a name or address of a place they want to go.
-When the user selects "Staying in", users are able to search up an ingredent and the user is presented with a few recipe options.
+The website gives users the option of "Stay in" or "go out". the site pulls information using google places api and spoonacular api.
+When user selects "Go out", they are able to search using google places api a name or address of a place they want to go.
+When the user selects "Stay in", users are able to search up an ingredent and the user is presented with a few recipe options.

 How to use: